fanifrancs/geektranslate/README.md

 >
 > sometimes, i just need a `<br>`

 You know how sometimes you find these really geeky quotes and wish the world had more of them?
-Yeah, geektranslate fixes that.😎
+Yeah, geektranslate fixes that.

 ## Demo